-Invasive species pose a serious risk to the natural environment.
-They can cause significant harm and can have devastating effects on ecosystems resulting in huge economic impacts.
+Invasive species pose a severe risk to the natural environment.
+They can cause significant harm and devastate ecosystems, resulting in substantial economic impacts.

 According to the World Conversation Union, invasive species are the second most significant threat to biodiversity after habitat loss.
 Approximately 42% of threatened or endangered species are at risk because of invasive species.